JCC planning reboot of downtown Watertown education center project

 “I heard some rumblings about it,” he said, declining to comment further.
 “It was a while ago, but I’ve haven’t heard anything since then.”

-He would not disclose possible locations for the center.
+Over the weekend, Franklin Street merchant Marylois Queal said she was excited that Neighbors was taking over the building that her Loft 315 clothing store is in and that JCC would be using Club Rio for offices.

+Having JCC downtown would produce more downtown foot traffic for her clothing store, she said.

 College officials were looking at the storefront in the Woolworth Building right before pulling the plug.
-That space is no longer available; the BCA architect firm recently selected that space for its new home.
+That space is no longer available; the BCA Architects & Engineers recently selected that space for its new home.

 The $2.5 million in DRI funding has been languishing ever since JCC pulled out of the DRI program without a clear plan for what would happen with the money.